Review of: PowerWallet

-If you’re looking for a very simple, but safe, money and budgeting service, PowerWallet could be perfect for you!
+If you’re on the market for a very simple but safe money-management and budgeting service, PowerWallet may be worth a look.

-PowerWallet describes itself as an “invaluable, personal financial planning tool.
-It’s a program to help everyday people rebuild and secure their finances not just during a time of economic crisis, but for years to come”.
+The service, which was founded in 2012, describes itself as an “invaluable, personal financial planning tool.
+It’s a program to help everyday people rebuild and secure their finances not just during a time of economic crisis, but for years to come.”

 How Does PowerWallet Work?

 PowerWallet has established a single platform from which you can manage your bank accounts, investment accounts, expenses, cash flow and budgeting.